Laurel van der Wal: Career

-As a young engineer van der Wal worked at Douglas Aircraft as a data analyst on the Nike missile program, and later designing missile systems for the Ramo-Wooldridge Corporation.
+As a young engineer van der Wal worked at Douglas Aircraft as a data analyst on the Nike missile program and later designing missile systems for the Ramo-Wooldridge Corporation.
 Starting in 1958, she was the project engineer on three MIA (Mouse-in-Able) launches from Cape Canaveral, as head of bioastronautics at Space Technology Laboratories.
-She was named the Los Angeles Times's "1960 Woman of the Year in Science" for her work.
-When asked if she would want to go into space herself, she answered, "I'd go in a minute, if they'd let me."
-In 1961 she was honored as "outstanding woman scientist" by the Wives' Wing of the Aerospace Medical Association.
-That same year, she won the Society of Women Engineers Achievement Award for her contributions to bioengineering and bioastronautics.
-She worked on many projects to deserve this award including, Project MIA, as aforementioned, which studied the psychological effects of U.S. space flight using mice as the test subjects.
-She also focused on the design of manned spacecraft as well as escape and recovery systems for astronauts.
+She was named the Los Angeles Timess "1960 Woman of the Year in Science" for her work.